lcharette/JSF-vs.-APS---Move-demo/README.md

 * APS include a robust log and debug function (+)
 * APS can access/publish to a channel using the channel's name (+)
 * APS incldue a way to communicate with the server using PHP (eventPush) (+)
-* APS include a function to update a user propertie.
-This propertie can be synced across all connected user ()JSF would require a dedicated server side script). (+)
+* APS include a function to update a user property.
+This propertie can be synced across all connected user (JSF would require a dedicated server side script). (+)
 * APS handling of users and channel is globally simpler (+)
 * APS ways of sending a command/raw/event from a user to a channel is basically simpler.
 You can specify if the user should receive the event or not (including it subusers if you're using sessions).
 * APS is relatively new and not supported by everyone (-)